 Fast-twitch muscle fibers — used in burst movements and which fatigue more quickly — may be more affected by nitrates than the slow-twitch muscle fibers used in sustained endurance exercise.
 As for fitness level, it turns out that highly-trained people could have higher blood nitrite values than those who are less trained, which means they might see less of a response to a typical dose of beetroot juice.4

-If you don’t own a juicer or are always on the go, you might want to check out one of the pre-packaged beetroot products on the market.
-There are dozens out there, but three we keep hearing about are: BeetIt, BeetElite, used by Spartan Race champion and InsiderTracker fan Amelia Boone, and BeetBoost, a product that InsideTracker athletes like NHL player RJ Umberger are using to improve their performance during grueling pro seasons.
+If you don’t own a juicer or are always on the go, you might want to check out one of the many pre-packaged beetroot products on the market.

 - Beetroot juice can turn your urine and stools red (especially in people with iron deficiency) because it contains dark carotenes called betacyanins that aren’t absorbed.5 Fear not — it’s nothing to worry about!

-- Some who consume beets experience upset stomach, diarrhea and nausea.
-This is because of a substance called betaine.6 It’s one of the reasons why beetroot juice manufacturers make concentrated juice "shots."
+- Beetroot juice may cause some people to experience an upset stomach, diarrhea or nausea.
+This is because of a substance called betaine.6 It’s one of the reasons why beetroot juice manufacturers make concentrated juice "shots".

 Some other blog posts we think you'll love: